Organizational structure of Jehovah's Witnesses: Congregations

-Congregations are usually based on geographical area or language spoken, and may have as few as ten or as many as two hundred members.
+Congregations are usually based on geographical area or language spoken and may have as few as ten or as many as two hundred members.
 Congregations meet for religious services at Kingdom Halls, which may be shared by two or more congregations.
 If a small group of Witnesses is isolated by geography or language, it may have some or all of its meetings at a different time and place to the rest of the congregation, under the supervision of that congregation's body of elders.
 If a group intends to become a new congregation, the area's circuit overseer submits an application to the branch office.

 Each congregation is assigned a territory; members are requested to attend the congregation of the territory in which they reside.
 Members also meet in smaller "field service groups", often at private homes, prior to engaging in organized door-to-door preaching.
 Each field service group has an appointed "group overseer" (an elder) or "group servant" (a ministerial servant).
-Witnesses are instructed to devote as much time as possible to preaching activities ("witnessing" or "field service"), and to provide a monthly report to their congregation summarizing their preaching activity.
+Witnesses are instructed to devote as much time as possible to preaching activities ("witnessing" or "field service") and to provide a monthly report to their congregation confirming their preaching activity.
+For many years, these reports included the number of hours spent preaching, along with the amount of literature placed and the number of Bible studies conducted.
+As of November 2023, most members are only required to report that they engaged in any preaching activity during the month as well as the number of Bible studies conducted; members who have agreed to a specific hour requirement—for example, pioneers—still report the number of hours.
 Jehovah's Witnesses consider all baptized Witnesses to be ministers.
-Participants in organized preaching activity are referred to as publishers.
+Participants in organized preaching activities are referred to as publishers.
 Only individuals who are approved and active as publishers are officially counted as members.

 Congregations are governed by local elders, who are assisted by ministerial servants.
-Elders and ministerial servants are appointed in each congregation for handling various religious and administrative duties.
+Elders and ministerial servants are appointed in each congregation to handle various religious and administrative duties.
 Only male members may serve in the capacity of elder or ministerial servant.
 In smaller congregations, one man may handle multiple positions until another qualified candidate is available.
 Baptized female members may perform some of their duties only if a baptized male is unavailable; female Witnesses leading in prayer or teaching are required to wear a head covering.

 Elders

-Each congregation has a body of elders, who are responsible for congregational governance, pastoral work, selecting speakers and conducting meetings, directing the public preaching work and creating "judicial committees" to investigate and decide disciplinary action for cases that are seen to breach scriptural laws.
+Each congregation has a body of elders, who are responsible for congregational governance, pastoral work, selecting speakers and conducting meetings, directing the public preaching work, and creating committees to investigate and decide disciplinary action for cases that are seen to breach scriptural laws.

 There are no secular educational requirements for elders; however, training programs are offered for elders within the organization.
 Elders are considered "overseers" based on the biblical Greek term, ἐπίσκοπος (episkopos, typically translated "bishop").
 Prospective elders are recommended from among ministerial servants and former elders by the local elder body for appointment by the circuit overseer.

 Particular roles within the body of elders include: